georgiosKachrimanis/TrabakoulGas/README.md

 Then when you run the Server companies can create accounts and put their offers.
 Simple!
-Nothing special just Basic HTML, CSS, JS
+Nothing special just Basic HTML, CSS, JS, PHP

 Last Update: Date 15-09-2023